digicatapult/sqnc-documentation/docs/hyproof/token-flows.md

-# DSCP Lang Flows For HyProof
+# SQNC Lang Flows For HyProof

-DSCP is a _domain-specific-language_ ( DSL ) for designing **[token process flows](https://github.com/digicatapult/dscp-documentation/blob/main/docs/tokenModels/language.md)**.
-This new way of doing flows has a compiler for automatically generating process **[guard rails](https://github.com/digicatapult/dscp-documentation/blob/main/docs/tokenModels/guardRails.md)** using the previously mentioned purpose built compiler.
+SQNC is a _domain-specific-language_ ( DSL ) for designing **[token process flows](https://github.com/digicatapult/sqnc-documentation/blob/main/docs/tokenModels/language.md)**.
+This new way of doing flows has a compiler for automatically generating process **[guard rails](https://github.com/digicatapult/sqnc-documentation/blob/main/docs/tokenModels/guardRails.md)** using the previously mentioned purpose built compiler.

-The **`dscp-lang`**, tool we use for parsing token flows, can be found in the **[dscp-node](https://github.com/digicatapult/dscp-node)** repository.
+The **`sqnc-lang`**, tool we use for parsing token flows, can be found in the **[sqnc-node](https://github.com/digicatapult/sqnc-node)** repository.

-To differentiate documents with code that has a high-level of abstraction from other things, let's consider using the custom file extension **`*.dscp`**.
+To differentiate documents with code that has a high-level of abstraction from other things, let's consider using the custom file extension **`*.sqnc`**.

 ---

-## DSCP Lang Flows For HyProof: Overview
+## SQNC Lang Flows For HyProof: Overview

 In terms of how the information that needs to be persisted in on-chain looks like, it is important explain the big picture.